Drink Tea, It's Good for Your Health

 “an indispensable ingredient in the elixir of life because of its important contribution to our longevity and health.”
 Author Unknown

 Tea has been a favorite beverage worldwide for thousands of years and was introduced to the US in the 1600’s.
-A hot cup of on a rainy day can chase the chills away and a pot of tea shared among friends can lend an air of enchantment to any afternoon.
+A hot cup of tea on a rainy day can chase the chills away and a pot of tea shared among friends can lend an air of enchantment to any afternoon.
 But more than that, tea and other herbal beverages can help boost your general sense of health and well-being.
-The different types of teas and different ways it is consumed makes it a highly diverse and enjoyable drink.
+The different types of teas and different ways they are consumed makes it a highly diverse and enjoyable drinks.

 It’s bioactive compounds like polyphenols-flavonoids-catechins are thought to be responsible for the health benefits that have traditionally been attributed to the tea.
 Tea is reported to contain nearly 4000 bioactive compounds of which one third is contributed by polyphenols.
 Other compounds are alkaloids (caffeine, theophylline and theobromine), amino acids, carbohydrates, proteins, chlorophyll, volatile organic compounds (chemicals that readily produce vapors and contribute to the aroma of tea), fluoride, aluminum, minerals, and trace elements.
 Polyphenols found in tea are mostly flavonoids and these compounds have multi-dimensional effects such as antibacterial action, anti-viral, anti-inflammatory benefits.

 General Tea Facts